Skip to main content

 log.info(f"Environment: {env_name}")

-# Create the greeting message using values directly from cli_args
+# Create the greeting message

 message = f"{cli_args.greeting.value}, {cli_args.name.value}!"

-# Return results (will be displayed with log.result())
+# Return results (displayed with log.result())

 return [message, f"Environment args: {env_specific}"]